 With their efforts and I hope that this continues to improve all the time, it sounds like it definitely will if Members of your department are influencing others for sure.

-The last question, I had for you really which ties everything together is what role does the effective use of body cameras and in-car systems play in carrying out your role in improving community relations?
+The last question, I had for you really which ties everything together is what role does the effective use of police body cameras and law enforcement in-car systems play in carrying out your role in improving community relations?
 I know that this is specifically catered to you because this is your focus within your department or one of the roles that you play within your department so definitely shed some light on that from you, yeah I mean we’ve kind of talked on bits and pieces of it, but I mean just highlighting kind of these things that we talked about it, I think it increases better transparency.

 Chief Kendale Adams:

 Quicker resolution.
 One thing I think sometimes gets lost in this is corroborating evidence right so and I didn’t touch on this, but you know how many statements have we got for homicide detectives on body cams right and we see that in real-time, as opposed to trying to transpose turn on the screen, but as to transfer that from somebody notes it then I did touch this Lastly, I think it really provides training opportunities for officer so really when you look at those five areas I think technology body cams have really helped us in those areas specifically for our agency.
-And you know I I’m not sure we would be as far as we are with our Community, had we did not have recognition of the algae but what the technology could do for us as a police agency.
+And you know I I’m not sure we would be as far as we are with our community, had we did not have recognition of the algae but what the technology could do for us as a police agency.

 Kacy-Ann Brown: